 Reminders are sent addressed to all liable persons named on the bill.
-Please note that the council does not have to send you a reminder each time you miss an instalment, as the law only requires us to send a maximum of one reminder in any financial year.
+Please note that we do not have to send you a reminder each time you miss an instalment.
+By law, we are only required to send one reminder in any financial year.

-If after receiving the reminder the overdue amount is paid by the date specified in the reminder, the liable person may continue to pay by monthly instalments.
+If an overdue amount is paid by the date specified on a reminder then the liable person can continue to pay by monthly instalments.

 If an overdue amount isn’t paid by the date specified on a reminder then the liable person will be summoned to court.